ethereum/web3.py/docs/filters.rst

 .. py:class:: LogFilter(web3, filter_id, log_entry_formatter=None, data_filter_set=None)

-The :py:class::`LogFilter` class is used for all filters pertaining to even logs.
+The :py:class::`LogFilter` class is used for all filters pertaining to event logs.
 It exposes the following additional methods.